Sessions

 What gets captured

-For every turn the agent takes, Agent Relay records four things:
+For every turn Relay can observe, it records four things:

-- The prompt sent to the agent (system + user content).
+- The prompt sent to the active agent.

 - The output the agent returned (text + tool calls + reasoning, when the provider exposes it).